 And then there’s Pando.
 Thought to be somewhere between 10,000 and 13,000 years old, Pando is one organism comprised of, at present, approximately 47,000 separate tree stems.
 A Quaking aspen tree, it covers around 106 acres in Utah in the United States.
 Pando is Latin for “I spread”.

-For many years, it was thought to be a forest like any other, but scientists discovered that it is in fact a clonal colony: each of its 47,000 aspen trees is identical to the rest, and they all share the same root system.
+For many years, it was thought to be an ancient forest like any other, but scientists discovered that it is in fact a clonal colony: each of its 47,000 aspen trees is identical to the rest, and they all share the same root system.

 Unfortunately, Pando has been shrinking in recent decades, and researchers fear that it may be dying.
 Its stems were all aging — no new ones were growing — and it seemed to have lost the ability to replenish its dying stems.